Fiskebørnehave

 Fiskebørnehave undervands

-reboot nature logobox english
+reboot nature logobox

 What is a fish nursery?

-In Lillebælt Nature Park, fish nurseries have proven to be a highly effective tool for restoring and protecting fish stocks.
-The purpose of the fish nurseries is to provide the fry with a protected area where they can grow big and strong before heading out into the open waters.
-The small fish are often exposed to many dangers.
+The purpose of fish nurseries is to provide the fry with a protected area where they can grow big and strong before heading out into the open waters.
+Small fish are often exposed to many dangers.
 Therefore, it is crucial to create an environment where the young fish can grow up in safety and gradually become stronger and more resilient.

 Fish nurseries are just one of several initiatives that together strengthen Lillebælt